Antfield-Creations/fafa-vae/journal/README.md

 - [ ] Tweak the latent size, how does it affect the two loss components?
 - [ ] Use kernel size of 3 or 5 on conv layers (some promising preliminary results, needs better checking)
 - [ ] Linear activation on decoder output layer

+## 2022-05-10
+I suspended work on FAFA-VAE of a moment to take some days off and to work on things that actually get the bills paid.
+Also, I started investigating some more into the VQVAE architecture and on why it is a two-stage process.
+There was an existing stackoverflow question on this:

 ## 2022-04-21
 From the increased learning rate of 2e-4 I can conclude that it did not really help.
 The initial curve angle is steeper,